Man who put razor blades in pizza dough sentenced to prison | The China Post, Taiwan

 The hearing proceeded even though Mitchell was recovering from a recent bout of COVID-19 contracted in jail.

-The judge told him the nature of the crime spread fear in the community and Mitchell tearfully apologized for his actions.
+Mitchell tearfully apologized for his actions.
+He said he did it to get back at the pizza dough company that fired him, not to hurt anybody.

+Surveillance video from last year showed him handling pizza dough and loitering around a refrigerated case before exiting the store without buying anything.

-Mitchell was arrested in October 2020 after razor blades were found in pizza dough sold at a Hannaford store in Saco.
+Mitchell was arrested in October 2020 after razor blades were found in dough sold at a Hannaford store in Saco, Maine.

-Three customers bought the tainted product in Saco and discovered the blades hidden in the dough, prosecutors said.
-Product tampering also occurred at Hannaford stores in Sanford, Maine, and Dover, New Hampshire, prompting investigations by police department in those communities, as well.
+Three customers had bought tainted products in Saco and discovered blades hidden inside, prosecutors said.
+Product tampering also occurred at Hannaford stores in Sanford, Maine, and Dover, New Hampshire, prompting investigations by police departments in those communities, as well.

 Mitchell was a former employee of It’ll Be Pizza.
 The Scarborough, Maine, company makes several brands of dough, including the Portland Pie Co. dough that was allegedly tampered with.

-Court documents indicated that Mitchell’s life spiraled out of control during the pandemic when his girlfriend lost her hair salon and Mitchell was arrested following a domestic disturbance, leaving him homeless and living in his car.
+Court documents indicated Mitchell’s life spiraled out of control during the pandemic when his girlfriend, a self-employed hair stylist, was out of work and Mitchell was arrested following a domestic disturbance, leaving him homeless and living in his car.
 He was later fired from his job at It’ll Be Pizza.

 Under the agreement, Mitchell agreed not to appeal a sentence that is no greater than four years and nine months, according to court documents.
 The maximum penalty for product tampering is 10 years in prison.